briang123/screen-capture-extension/docs/select-capture-area.md

 ## Selection Rectangle

 - [x] Draw a visible selection rectangle as the user drags
-- [ ] Rectangle is clearly visible (border, corner handles, etc.)
+- [x] Rectangle is clearly visible (border, corner handles, etc.)
-- [ ] Area inside the rectangle is less dark/more see-through than the rest of the overlay
+- [x] Area inside the rectangle is a clear cutout than the rest of the overlay
 - [x] Rectangle updates in real time as the user drags
-- [x] Show size (width × height) indicator near the rectangle
+- [ ] Show size (width × height) indicator near the rectangle
 - [ ] Rectangle should not appear in same place as it was before when tapping the "select a capture area" button again.
 Should reset
+- [ ] On selection complete, show a capture image button
+- [ ] Allow user to adjust selection by using any of the drag handles.
+It should not start the selection process over.

 ## User Interaction